-The three-semester, Masters of Science in Sustainable Design (MSD) leads to a University of Florida master’s degree in the specialized field of sustainable design.
+The three-semester, Masters of Science in Architectural Studies in Sustainable Design (MSD) leads to a University of Florida master’s degree in the specialized field of sustainable design.
 Open to applicants with a bachelor’s degree in any field, it is an excellent opportunity for enhancing your educational background, professional qualifications or teaching credentials through individualized, in-depth and interdisciplinary research in specific areas under the guidance of faculty specialists.

 The program draws upon the diverse strengths of the College of Design, Construction and Planning (DCP) in architecture, building construction, historic preservation, interior design, landscape architecture and urban and regional planning.
 The program includes a minimum of 36 credits of course work, with eight credits applied toward a Thesis or Masters Research Project (MRP)